emiraga/cloud-reader-export/README.txt

-Kindle Cloud Reader recently removed support for offline reading of books, this project aims to poorly and painfully restore that functionality by exporting HTML of a book that you legaly own.
+Kindle Cloud Reader recently removed support for offline reading of books, this project aims to poorly and painfully restore that functionality by exporting HTML of a book that you legally own.

-This repo does not contain any kindle/amazon private keys or any compression or any encryption routines.
+This repository does not contain any kindle/amazon private keys or any compression or any encryption routines.
 Therefore, it does not violate any copyright laws.

 The way to use this project is with Google Chrome (or similar) browser.